100 Kilometers Is How Many Miles

 In recent years, there has been a growing trend towards the adoption of the metric system worldwide.
 While the United States remains one of the few countries that still primarily uses the imperial system, there have been ongoing discussions and initiatives to promote metrication.

 One of the key drivers of this trend is the increasing globalization of trade and communication.
-As businesses and individuals interact more frequently with people from different countries, the need for a common measurement system becomes more apparent.
+Which means as businesses and individuals interact more frequently with people from different countries, the need for a common measurement system becomes more apparent.
 The metric system, with its simplicity and universality, offers a clear advantage in this regard.

 Another factor driving the trend towards metrication is the advancement of technology.
 Many modern technologies, such as GPS and digital mapping systems, rely on metric units for their calculations.
 This makes it increasingly difficult for countries that use the imperial system to keep pace with technological developments.